ratatui/ratatui-website/src/concepts/rendering-under-the-hood.md

 # How does Ratatui work?

 You may have read in previous sections that Ratatui is a immediate mode rendering library.
 But what does that really mean?
 And how is it implemented?
-In this section, we are going to discuss what it means "to be a `Widget`" and what happens behind the scenes in Ratatui.
+In this section, we will discuss how Ratatui renders `Widget` to the screen, starting with the `Terminal`'s `draw` method and ending with your chosen backend library.

 In Ratatui, the primary mechanism for making something that is renderable is through the `Widget` trait.